-Two or More Crops Harvested From the Same Land (Double-Cropping) - Report the total acres and production of each harvested crop in the appropriate section(s) of the report form.
+Two or More Crops Harvested From the Same Land (Double Cropping) - Report the total acres and production of each harve Report the total acres and production of each harvested crop in the appropriate section(s) of the report form.

-Example: In 1982 you harvested 1,230 bushels of wheat from 40 acres, then on the same 40 acres planted soybeans, from which you harvested 1,550 bushels.
-You irrigated the soybeans but not the wheat.
+Example: In 1982 you harvested 1,230 bushels of wheat from 40 acres. then on the same 40 acres planted soybeans, from which you 1,550 bushels.
+You irrigated the soybeans but not the wheat. which you harvested

-Correct entries Acres harvested Quantity hervested Acres ungated
+Correct entries Acres harvested Duantity harvested Acres imgated

 Wheat 40 1,230

 Soybeans 40 1.550 40

-Interplanted Crops - If two crops were grown at the same time in alternating strips in the same field, report the portion of the field used for each crop.
+$\label{eq:interplanted Crops} Interplanted Crops - If two crops were grown at the same time in alternating strips in the same field, report the portion of the field used for each crop.$